Rogue R3 Power Rack Review

 The home gym market is a thriving industry, so it should come as no surprise that there’s no shortage of offerings on the cornerstone piece of any decent home gym, the power rack.
 We’ve done the research and come up with the top 3 alternatives to the R3 from Rogue. so, let’s check out the competition.

 Legend 3133 Power Rack - Featuring 3 inch, 11 gauge tubing, and 7 gauge chrome off-set racking, laser cut numbering along the safety holes and a rigid, et simple design, the Legend 3133 is one formidable work horse.
 With only two bolts to the entire structure, this unit is incredibly durable.
 The base of the rack features a standard bench docking system for when you load a bench into the unit to centrally locate and secure the bench in position.
 Resistance band pegs can be found on the top and bottom of the rack.
 5 welded olympic plate storage pegs are provided on each side of the rack.
-There’s even vertical bar storage at the back of the unit.The Legend 3133 Power Rack is available online for $1299.00 from the Iron Company.
+There’s even vertical bar storage at the back of the unit.The Legend 3133 Power Rack is available online from the Iron Company.

 Barbarian Line Power Rack - This is a basic heavy duty rack made from 3 x 3 inch box section.
 Bolted cross sections are 3 x 2 inch.
 It has extra long j-pegs to allow for ease of unracking of the bar.
 It features a monkey bar chin up bar and an optional lat pull-down attachment.
 The cross sectional safety pins have a polyurethane coating to save the life of your lifting bar.
 Detachable dipping handles offer an extra bodyweight option.
 A unique but nifty feature is a deadlift station at eh front of the unit.
 This is ideal for loading and unloading plates.
-Also, the rear cross-beam is set back from the uprights, meaning that you won’t be kicking your feet against it when you go to unrack the bar.The Barbarian Line Power Rack is available for $1110.
+Also, the rear cross-beam is set back from the uprights, meaning that you won’t be kicking your feet against it when you go to unrack the bar.The Barbarian Line Power Rack is available on Rogue Fitness website.

 Powerline PPX200X Power Rack - This is a surprisingly solid and durable power cage for the price.
 There is absolutely no rocking down at the base of the unit.
 The Rack can handle 500 pounds without any problems.
 There’s no dip attachment with this unit.
 There are no numbers printed on the spotter bar holes. the hole spacing is 3 inch, which is kind of wide.
 This can make bench pressing, in particular, a problem.
 To overcome this issue, you can place a bit of timber under the bench.
 An inconvenience, but not a reason not to purchase at this price point.
 See the rack here